 In the 2020–2021 academic year, 112 freshman students were National Merit Scholars at the University of Minnesota.

-The Golden Gophers women's gymnastics team won a Big Ten title in 2021.
+The Golden Gophers women's gymnastics team won the Big Ten title in 2021.

-In 2022, the National Science Foundation ranked the University of Minnesota 22nd among American universities for research and development expenditures, totaling $1.202 billion.
+In 2022, the National Science Foundation ranked the University of Minnesota 22nd among American universities for research and development expenditures with $1.202 billion.

-In the 2022 academic year, labor efforts materialized into a campaign and a vote.
+In the 2022 academic year, labor efforts materialized into a campaign and a vote that culminated in the formation of the Graduate Labor Union-United Electrical (GLU-UE).

-In 2023, the Graduate Labor Union-United Electrical (GLU-UE) was formed, representing graduate student workers at the University of Minnesota.
+In 2023, labor efforts led to the formation of the Graduate Labor Union-United Electrical (GLU-UE), the labor union currently representing graduate student workers at the University of Minnesota.

 As of March 2024, current and former students of the University of Minnesota have won a total of 90 Olympic medals.